stelzch/zotero.koplugin/doc/DevelopmentNotes.md

 Each attachment is saved in its separate `subfolder` named by the alpha-numeric item key provided by the Zotero API.
 The attachment should be the only file in this subfolder, named as defined through the Zotero item record.
-Depending on your KOReader configuration there might be subfolder with the extension `sdr` which contains the KOReader sidecar file for the item.
+Depending on your KOReader configuration there might be subfolder with the extension `.sdr` which contains the KOReader sidecar file for the item.
-The sidecar file `metadata.pdf.lua` is where KOReader keeps its metadata for the item, such as number of pages, last page viewed and realueding statistics.
+The sidecar file `metadata.pdf.lua` is where KOReader keeps its metadata for the item, such as number of pages, last page viewed and reading statistics.

 The most relevant entry for our zotero plugin is `annotations`, which catalogues all the file annotations KOReader knowns about.
 The Zotero plugin hijacks the sidcar file to also some of the metadata it needs to work smoothly.